Home • Welcome to ALSO!

 Additional Resources

-United States Statutes at Large (1789–Present) … [Constitution Society (Tex.)] — These are text-searchable PDF files.
+United States Statutes at Large (1789 to present)… [The Constitution Society (Tex.)] — These are searchable PDF files.
 Each file contains one entire volume of the Statutes at Large; therefore, downloading a file could take a significant amount of time.
 (Volumes 6, 7, and 8 are omitted.)

 Public Law Electronic Notification Service (PENS) … To receive free e-mail notification from the National Archives and Records Administration each time NARA assigns a public law number to a newly enacted law, join the PUBLAWS-L list (a LISTSERV list).

-Catalog of Public and Private Laws … [National Archives and Records Administration] — Lists of public laws (as well as the relatively few private laws) that are available in electronic files, with links, organized by session of Congress, back through the 104th Congress (1995–1996).
+Catalog of public and private laws … [National Archives & Records Admin.] — Lists of public laws (as well as the relatively few private laws) that are available in electronic files, with links, organized by session of Congress, from the 104th Congress (1995–1996) forward.
 Not every session of Congress enacts private laws.

 Top